Updated Content on 6/23/2023

-Of course a web shop will try to tell you it’s time for a new website, but in some cases, you really should consider what they’re selling.
-This is especially the case if you haven’t updated your website in the last five years, you used a DIY site builder, or you trusted the local freelancer and didn’t quite get what you paid for.
+Of course, a web shop will tell you it’s time for a new website, but in many cases, you should consider what they’re selling.
+This is especially true if you haven’t updated your website in the last five years, used a DIY site builder, or trusted the local freelancer and didn’t quite get what you paid for.
 These aren’t the only reasons to consider a new website, but they’re a good start.

-You’re probably wondering why your old, free, or haphazard website isn’t good enough.
-After all, you have a web presence now, and that’s all you really need for Google—and thus all your potential customers—to find you, right?
+You’re probably wondering why your old, free, or haphazard website needs improvement.
+After all, you have a web presence now, and that’s all you really need for Google (and thus all those potential customers) to find you, right?
 Wrong.
 And here’s why.

 You Need Responsive Design

 Older sites simply don’t provide mobile-friendly features.
-When 95% of consumers believe a good user experience is important for any website, regardless of where they view that site, mobile design is important.
-And now, 80% of consumers use a smartphone to search the internet and 47% use tablets.
-That’s a lot of people you’ll disappoint when they can’t read the text or see the images on your site.
+When 88% of users are less likely to return to a website with a bad user experience, we know mobile design is crucial.
+Plus, 96% of consumers use smartphones to search the internet, and 46% use tablets.
+You’ll disappoint many people when they can’t read the text or see the images on your site.

-The beauty of responsive design is you just have to do it once.
-The programming used for all responsive websites works for all mobile devices, no matter the size, brand, or release date.
-Even phones and tablets that haven’t been invented yet will work with current responsive designs.
-So, that’s reason number one to pursue a new website design.
+The beauty of responsive design is you only have to do it once.
+The programming used for all responsive websites works for all mobile devices, regardless of size, brand, or release date.
+Even theoretical phones and tablets will work with current responsive designs.

 You Need a Site That Loads Quickly

-Our websites load more quickly now, but as load times get faster, buyers get more impatient.
-Did you know 40% of consumers will abandon a site that takes more than three seconds to load?
+Our websites load more quickly now, but buyers get more impatient as load times get faster.
+Did you know that one in four visitors will abandon a webpage that takes more than four seconds to load?
 That percentage skyrockets the longer a site takes to load.
-Beyond that, 75% will find a new site and start shopping there, while 23% will stop shopping altogether.
-And of those who will stick around to buy from you after your site loads, 88% will go somewhere else next time.
+In fact, each second that passes reduces customer satisfaction by 16%.
+Beyond that, 64% of users will find a new site to start shopping if they are unhappy with their visit.

 You Need to Provide a Great User Experience

-As we mentioned earlier, 95% of consumers think a good experience is of utmost importance.
-This goes far beyond quick load times and mobile friendly design.
-Your site needs to be clean, easy to navigate, and above all, readable.
-With clumsy menus, widgets crammed in everywhere, and tiny text, you’ll only irritate your prospective customers.
+As mentioned earlier, 88% of consumers think good user experience is paramount.
+This goes far beyond quick load times and mobile-friendly design.
+Your site needs to be clean, easy to navigate, and readable.
+You’ll only irritate prospective customers with clumsy menus, widgets crammed everywhere, and tiny text.

-If you need help with any of these things, we’re always here.
-We respect your brand and your vision, which means we’ll work hard to create a website you’ll love—but even more importantly, we’ll create a website your customers will love.
+We’re always here if you need help with any of these things.
+We respect your brand and vision, which means we’ll work hard to create a website you’ll love—but even more importantly, we’ll create a website your customers love.